maar-ten/pong-online/README.md

 Equal to the local installation.
 Optionally disable the robot and the performance logging in `src/public/config.js`.

-Send the url of the server to your friend and have some fun!
+Send the url of the server to your friend and play Pong together!

 License